CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/prerequisites/CKLS.md

 ### Tablet compatibility

-CrossKnowledge LMS is compatible with iPad (2, 3, 4 and mini) - additional requirements may be needed for the content hosted on the LMS.
+CrossKnowledge Learning Suite is compatible with iPad (2, 3, 4 and mini) - additional requirements may be needed for the content hosted on the Learning Suite.

-CrossKnowledge LMS is compatible with Android tablets (Chrome browser) - additional requirements may be needed for the content hosted on the LMS.
+CrossKnowledge Learning Suite is compatible with Android tablets (Chrome browser) - additional requirements may be needed for the content hosted on the Learning Suite.

 Please note that SCORM connectors are not optimized for mobile usage

 ### CrossKnowledge content additional requirements

-As the contents are played on our LMS, you need the LMS requirements listed above, and the following ones:
+As the contents are played on our Learning Suite, you need the Learning Suite requirements listed above, and the following ones:

 <table width="100%">
     <tbody>